funcompbio/practical7/practical7.md

 However, R provides a way to store dates as such and this has the advantage that facilitates manipulating them for analysis purposes.

-For instance, to two transform the two columns containing date data we should use the function `as.Date()` as follows:
+For instance, to transform the two columns containing date data we should use the function `as.Date()` as follows:

     > startdate <- as.Date(dat$DATA_INI)